 And let's connect via Facebook, Instagram, and Pinterest.

 Simple flavors that will surprise you at first bite!
 A layer of moist and super easy-to-make banana muffin cake is topped with luscious dulce de leche and whipped cream.
-I love anything banoffee and this cake will make your taste buds dance.
+This cake will make your taste buds dance.
 Trust me, if you never tried this combination you're in for a ride.

 - Total Time: 1 hour 55 minutes